-SGX Mainboard-listed Eucon Holding Limited ("Eucon" or "the Group") is an integrated PCB service provider and a LED emitter manufacturer.
+SGX Mainboard-listed Eucon Holding Limited ("Eucon" or "the Group") is an integrated PCB service provider and a LED-related lighting products manufacturer.
 Its suite of PCB solutions being mechanical drilling, laser drilling, routing and PCB manufacturing are provided through its six plants, 1 located in Taiwan and 5 in Shanghai, China.
-Whereas LED emitter production is currently carried out in its Taiwan plant.
+Whereas LED-related lighting production is currently carried out in its Taiwan plant.

-Today, Eucon is one of the largest independent laser drilling service providers in Taiwan.
+Today, Eucon Group's Taiwan subsidiary, LGANG Optronics Technology Co., Ltd ("LGANG"), is one of the largest independent laser drilling service providers in Taiwan.
+LGANG offers high precision and accuracy laser drilling services for PCB manufaturers.

 In China, the Group has dedicated 2 of the plants in Shanghai to handle the entire process of PCB manufacturing.
+Shanghai Zhuo Kai Electronic Technology Co., Ltd handles outer-layer PCB manufacturing, while Shanghai Eu Ya Electronic Technology Co., Ltd focuses on mass lamination production.
 The rest of the Shanghai plants are equipped with mechanical drilling and routing machines to handle both in-house demand from PCB operations and external customers.
+They are Shanghai Zeng Kang Electronic Co., Ltd, Shanghai Yaolong Electronic Technology Co., Ltd and Shangahai Lian Han Xin Electronic Technology Co., Ltd.